Portimão: Sailing

 Being located on the South coast of Portugal, Portimão is well known in the sailing world for being an ideal location for sailing on the Atlantic Ocean, boasting much calmer seas and weather conditions than the Western coastline.

 Portimão is the host venue for many prestigious sailing events including the annual Portimão, Portugal Match Cup event which is a part of the World Match Racing Tour.
 The event draws the world's best sailing teams to Portimão.
 The identical supplied (SM-40) boats are raced two at a time.
 Points accrued count towards the World Match Race Tour and a place in the final event of the season, with the overall winner taking the title ISAF World Match Racing Tour Champion.
 Match racing is an ideal sport for spectators in Portimão.

 Powerboating

 The Portimão coastline has also been host to the sport of powerboating.
 The Portuguese Grand Prix of the Sea run by Powerboat P1 as part of its international championship is also held in Portimão.

 Motorsport

 In the hills near Portimão stands the Autódromo Internacional do Algarve.
 Finished in October 2008, it is a race and test circuit officially recognised for the highest categories both for cars and motorcycles.
 MotoGP races, Superbike races, Le Mans Series races and F1 tests are scheduled.
 The Lisbon to Dakar Rally passed through here.

-The 2020 Portuguese Formula One Grand Prix took place over 66 laps of the 4.684-kilometer Autodromo Internacional do Algarve on Sunday, October 25.
+The 2020 Portuguese Formula One Grand Prix took place over 66 laps of the 4.684-kilometer Autodromo Internacional do Algarve on Sunday, October 25, and was won by Lewis Hamilton.
 A month later the 2020 MotoGP season finale also took place at the Autodromo Internacional do Algarve on Sunday, 22 November.